mikeegan400/Get-Passwords-Expiring-in-14-Days/README.md

-# PSScriptRepo
+# get-Passwords_Expiring_In_14_Days
-Public folder containing my script repository
+Public folder containing two scripts.
+One script with splatting and one script without splatting